Aero Spacelines Super Guppy: Design and development

 The second version was officially known as the Super Guppy Turbine (SGT), although the first Super Guppy also used turboprop engines.
 However, this variant used Allison 501-D22C engines.
 Unlike the previous Guppy, the main portion of its fuselage was constructed from scratch.
-By building from scratch, Aero Spacelines was able to widen the floor of the cargo compartment to 13 ft.
+By doing so, Aero Spacelines was able to widen the floor of the cargo compartment to 13 ft.
 The overall cargo-compartment length was increased to 111 ft 6 in, and the improved fuselage and engines allowed for a maximum load of 52500 lb.
 These design improvements, combined with a pressurized crew cabin that allowed for higher-altitude cruising, allowed the SGT to transport more cargo than its predecessors.

 The SGT retained only the cockpit, wings, tail, and main landing gear of the 377.
-The nose gear was taken from a Boeing 707 and rotated 180 degrees.
+The nose gear was taken from a Boeing 707 and rotated 180°.
 This dropped the front of the aircraft slightly, levelling the cargo-bay floor and simplifying loading operations.

 In the early 1970s, two SGT aircraft were used by Airbus to transport airplane parts from production facilities to the final assembly plant in Toulouse.
-In 1982 and 1983, two additional Super Guppy Turbines were built by Union de Transports Aériens Industries in France after Airbus bought the right to produce the aircraft.
+In 1982 and 1983, two additional Super Guppy Turbines were built by Union de Transports Aériens Industries in France after Airbus bought the rights to produce the aircraft.
 The four Super Guppies were later replaced in this role by the Airbus Beluga, capable of carrying twice as much cargo by weight.